How to Properly Deal with Negative Online Reviews

 - Deal with the Issue Offline

-To avoid an online discussion that other people can see, you should always try to leave a genuine, respectful public comment and then try to take the conversation about the issue offline.
+To avoid an online discussion that other people can see, you should always try to leave a genuine, respectful public comment and then try to take the conversation about the issue offline by asking the dissatisfied customer contact you to directly.

 Taking the issue offline demonstrates that you are fully willing to address this situation, and not just apologizing to look good.